Pat O'Donnell: Professional career

+Pre-draft

 At the NFL Scouting Combine, O'Donnell recorded 23 repetitions on the bench press, better than 19 running backs, 21 defensive linemen (including number one draft pick Jadeveon Clowney), and all 37 wide receivers invited.

 Chicago Bears

-O'Donnell was drafted by the Chicago Bears with the 191st overall pick in the sixth round of the 2014 NFL Draft, the only punter selected in the draft, and the first punter selected by the Bears since Todd Sauerbrun in 1996.
-He signed a four-year contract on May 13, 2014.
+O'Donnell was selected by the Chicago Bears with the 191st overall pick in the sixth round of the 2014 NFL draft, the only punter selected in the draft, and the first punter selected by the Bears since Todd Sauerbrun in 1996.
+O'Donnell signed a four-year contract on May 13, 2014.